readyready15728/misc/awakemud-notes.md

 * Rita's Body Sculpture in Chinatown sells a bunch of different cyberware and bioware and maybe installs them too.
 * The intersection of Xhu and Zhao Streets in Chinatown leads to a smuggler ring where vendors sell mostly arms, armor and accessories.
+Among these accessories are smartlink-2 systems.
 * Xing in the dojo of Chinatown practices Brawling, Stealth, Athletics and Cyber Implants.
 * Nybbles & Bytes sells credsticks.